rivkabuskila/services-monitor/README.md

 - run the gui.py file.
 - Click on the "monitor" button in the panel that opens and define there the time that will pass between each check of the services and click on "ok".
 - After the monitor returns the information about the services and the changes made to them, you can also switch to manual mode and for this you have to press the "monitor" button and set a start and end time to check the changes between them and press "ok" to confirm.
--To use our protection layer, you need to run the "secureSystem.py" class
+- To use our protection layer, you need to run the "secureSystem.py" class